Code-Sat/docker-nodeJs-mongodb/README.md

-#titre1 Docker Project :
+#titre1Docker Project :

-#titre2 MongoDB - Redis - NodeJS :
+#titre2MongoDB - Redis - NodeJS :

 This project use nodejs for the backend part mongoDB for the database and

-#titre 2 How to use ?
+#titre2 How to use ?
 * Clone the repo
 * cd api then yarn install
 * cd .. then docker-compose up